collective-soundworks/soundworks/README.md

 ## Example

 In this section, we will build a simple scenario using *Soundworks*, that we'll call *My Scenario*.
-In *My Scenario*, any client that connects to the server plays a sound when joining the performance.
+In *My Scenario*, any client that connects to the server through the root URL (`http://my.server.address:port/`) plays a sound when joining the performance.
+Consequently, we will focus on *Soundworks*' default client type `player`, which is the type of any client that connect to the server through the root URL.

 ### 1. Create a new *Soundworks* project

 Let's create a new *Soundworks* project.
 It should have the basic structure of an Express app, as shown below.

 ```
-beats/
+my-scenario/
 ├── public/
 │   └── sounds/
 │       └── sound.mp3